Coluding/dreamerv3/README.md

 <br>

 ## Accessing the Results
-All results are stored in `dreamerv3/artifacts/results.csv`.
-It contains the content of the config file, the run config (preset) and all training metrics, logged at every single step.
+After running experiments, all results are stored in `dreamerv3/artifacts/results.csv`.
+It contains the content of the config file, the run config (preset) and the last logs of all training metrics.
 <br>
 <br>